What Affects Tree Removal Cost in New Jersey

 Every tree is different, and so is every removal.
 The factors below determine the scope of the job.
 For an accurate estimate on your specific tree, call (973) 343-6868.
 Every estimate is free.

 "How much will it cost to take down my tree?" is the number one question we hear.
-The honest answer is that every tree is unique.
-A small ornamental in an open yard is a completely different job than a 75 foot oak overhanging a two story house.
-Instead of giving you a vague range, this page explains the real factors that determine the scope of a tree removal so you understand what goes into your estimate before we arrive.
+The honest answer is that every tree is unique, and tree removal cost in New Jersey covers a wide range because every job is different.
+Tree removal pricing for a small ornamental in an open yard is a completely different scope than a 75 foot oak overhanging a two story house.
+This page explains the real factors that determine the scope of a tree removal and gives you a broad orientation range so you can understand what goes into your tree removal estimate before we arrive.
+We are a licensed NJ tree removal company serving 11 counties across North and Central New Jersey.

 Any prices referenced on this site are general estimates.
 Your actual price may be higher or lower depending on the tree's size, species, condition, location on the property, and equipment needed.
 The only way to get an accurate number is a free on-site estimate.